NEXT ON OUR SCOUTING REPORTS IS RASHOD BATEMAN. CHECK OUT SOME OF OUR PREVIOUS SCOUTING REPORTS BELOW.

 Scouts now often talk about surrounding quarterbacks with a basketball team and Bateman uses power and strength along with decent speed to beat his opponents rather than raw speed.

 Rashod Bateman is one of the best receivers in the draft class.
 But, he does have stiff competition.
 He will have to put together a good 2020 season to at least keep up with other draft eligible receivers.
-Bateman’s current projection should see him be picked in the first round but how early depends on the final draft order.
+Bateman’s current projection could see him be picked in the first or second round but how early depends on the final draft order.

 If he finds himself with the right fit and the right quarterback, Bateman has the ability to make huge impacts at the next level and can be a perennial pro bowler.
 Teams will likely see Bateman has a low risk high reward prospect who we will be talking about on Sundays very soon.